JustinPatenaude/balticathletics/products/basketball.md

   description: |-
     Armadillo graphics rubber ball (25% lighter weight)
      - 20 available
-- title: 360 Cellular Composite Basketball - Size 6 (28.5")
-  image: "/TXB7-Cellular_Composite_Basketball.jpg"
-  price: 15
-  description: |-
-    - 360's #1 selling basketball!
-    - Cellular™ composite indoor/outdoor balls are 5x more durable than traditional rubber balls.
-    - The tacky rubber feel is ideal for players new to the game.
-    - These balls are rotationally wound and built with a butyl bladder for consistent bounce and air retention.
-    - Official size and weight.

-    10 available - BLACK only
 - title: Spalding 642478C NBA Outdoor Jr Basketball - Size 6 (28.5")
   image: "/642478C Spalding NBA Outdoor Jr BB 28.5.jpg"
   price: 10